vlio20/one-day/README.md

  4. An event that starts at 7:10pm pm and ends at 8:10 pm

 ## Code

 ### Installation & Running
 1. Clone this repo
 2. Open the index.html file in your favourite browser.

+**Note:** at startup there is a default set of events (required in the second part).
+For testing, right below the default array (line 14), you can find `generateEvents` function which generates random array of events.
+The array size will be determined by the arrayLength attribute.

 ### Dependencies
 none!